easy-updates-manager/easy-updates-manager/readme.txt

 = How do I change the WordPress update notification e-mail? =

-At the moment a feature like this is not avaible in Easy Updates Manager.
+At the moment a feature like this is not available in Easy Updates Manager.
 We recommend that you use https://wordpress.org/plugins/background-update-notification-email-address/

 = Automatic Updates =